Calendar

 Early NASCAR at Daytona Beach

-I was browsing Yahoo! when I found this photo essay from Time Magazine that was published on the 50th Anniversary Race.
+I was just browsing around when I found this photo essay that was published on the 50th Anniversary Race.
 It mostly features some of the early races at the beach and at the racetrack.
 Yeah, they used to race right on the beach.
 Awesome!

 Here’s a photo I lifted from the Time site.
 I hope they don’t mind–I am giving them credit, but if they have a gripe about me using the photo, I guess I’ll have to pull it, not that they’ll notice this little backwater blog.
 The caption on the website reads: